SangramChavan/Ad-block/README.md

 How to contribute ?
-add urls in the hosts file which display ads you may leave a comment using your name e.g
+add urls in the hosts file which display ads you may leave a comment using your name if you wish name (optional) e.g

-127.0.0.1 www.adszone.com ##[ScamFraudAlert] Submitted by abc
+127.0.0.1 www.annoyinglinksads.com ##[ScamFraudAlert] Submitted by abc
+                    OR
+127.0.0.1 www.annoyinglinksads.com ##[ScamFraudAlert]